Shinora/Python-Survival/README.md

 I started python about one week before doing this game.

-WARNING : Pygame have to be installe don your PC to run this game.
+WARNING : Pygame have to be installed on your PC to run this game.

 Hope you will enjoy it.